feisenyu/tokenizers_4573/docs/source/tutorials/python/training_from_memory.rst

     :end-before: END init_tokenizer_trainer
     :dedent: 8

-This tokenizer is based on the :class:`~tokenizers.models.Unigram` model.
+This tokenizer is based on the :class:`~tokenizers_4573.models.Unigram` model.
 It takes care of normalizing the input using the NFKC Unicode normalization method, and uses a :class:`~tokenizers.pre_tokenizers.ByteLevel` pre-tokenizer with the corresponding decoder.